ZTF-Summer-School/ztf_summer_school_2024/lectures/03-milp/README.md

 - Get a paper and pen or pencil ready because we're going to do a little bit of math.
 - You can [download the PDF of the slides from Google Docs](https://drive.google.com/file/d/1B8vBuKIro18T3ZF7vmRLXP6Pr23AiRni/view?usp=share_link).
 - Do the coding exercises by cloning this repository and opening the notebook `exercises.ipynb` in this directory, or by opening the notebook [in Google Colab](https://colab.research.google.com/github/ZTF-Summer-School/ztf_summer_school_2024/blob/main/lectures/03-milp/exercises.ipynb).
 Note: Windows users must use Google Colab.
-- Solutions will be posted after the lecture.
+- Solutions to all exercises are posted in the notebook `exercises-solved.ipynb` in this directory, also available in the solutions notebook [in Google Colab](https://colab.research.google.com/github/ZTF-Summer-School/ztf_summer_school_2024/blob/main/lectures/03-milp/exercises-solved.ipynb).